zg404/Doradocker/README.md

 `docker build -t doradocker .`
 4. Run an instance (container) of the image.
 On this first run, must specify to use all GPUs for CUDA access.
 `docker run -it --gpus all --name doradocker-live doradocker`
-When done, use `exit` command to quit the Docker container
+When finished, use `exit` command to quit the Docker container
 5. To re-open the Docker container, first start the container, then open an interactive shell
 `docker start doradocker-live`
 `docker exec -it doradocker-live /bin/bash`
+When finished, use `exit` command to exit the container's shell.
+Then stop the container:
+`docker stop doradocker-live`